iobeam/iobeam-client-python/docs/DataGuide.md

 method whenever possible.
 This could be removed in future releases._

-Prior to v0.8.0, adding data consisted of creating a `DataPoint` for each measurement and adding it to a specific series using `addDatPoint()` on a iobeam client object.
+Prior to v0.8.0, adding data consisted of creating a `DataPoint` for each measurement and adding it to a specific series using `addDataPoint()` on a iobeam client object.
 Similarly, you could add a named group of points using a `DataSeries` object and `addDataSeries()`.
 This method could be a bit onerous, however, when you had multiple data streams that were always added together, e.g. an accelerometer.
 Using